voxel51/fiftyone/docs/source/teams/query_performance.rst

 Query Performance Panel
 _______________________

-The Query Performance panel is accessible in the panel menu.
-Users can also open the Query Performance panel by clicking the `Create Index` button.
-Every dataset has a few default indexes that are created when the dataset is created.
-If the dataset has non-default indexes, such as those manually created through SDK client, Mongo client, or from the panel, the Query Performance panel will show the table with a list of all indexes, their size and the action options.
-The action options are `Drop Index`, "Drop Summary Field", and `Refresh Summary Field`, which are only available for summary fields.
+The Query Performance panel can be accessed through:

+- The panel menu
+- The "Create Index" button

+Each dataset includes default indexes created at initialization.
+The panel displays a table showing:

+- All indexes (default and custom)
+- Index sizes
+- Available actions:
+  - ``Drop Index``
+  - ``Drop Summary Field``
+  - ``Refresh Summary Field`` (only for summary fields)

+Custom indexes can be created via the panel, SDK client, or MongoDB client.
 .. image:: /images/teams/qp_tableview.png
     :alt: query-performance-tableview
     :align: center